 The drive from the Blue Lagoon Geothermal Spa to Reykjavík is about 40-minutes.
 A few recommendations to start your tour of Reykjavík:

 - Harpa Concert Hall – Opening in 2011, the concert hall facade is said to resemble fish scales.
 The stunning inside consists of geometrically shaped glass panels and endless floors.
-Most known for classical music concerts, the hall subtly ignores its edgy history, including construction during the 2008 financial crisis.
+Well-known for classical music concerts, the hall subtly ignores its edgy history, including construction during the 2008 financial crisis.

 - Icelandic Phallological Museum – Welcome to the world’s largest display of penises and penile parts from an assortment of species.
 This is a small but entertaining museum that sucked us in with dick underwear.
 The museum is a little pricy for the 30-minutes you will spend here, but why not?